allentran/pca-magic/README.md

 However, the problem is you never have these factors to begin with.
 The old chicken and egg problem.
 But no matter, fixed point algorithms via Probabilistic PCA to the rescue.

-But over 50 percent of the variance in those 14k+ time series in the CPS can be explained by the 12 factors seen below.
+With this strategy, over 50 percent of the variance in those 14k+ time series in the CPS can be explained by just 12 factors.

 ![CPS components](http://allentran.github.io/static/components.png)